mohamed-khairlden/Technical-Interview/README.md

 The goal of this repository is to demonstrate best practices for conducting technical interviews by sharing examples of challenges that encourage critical thinking and efficient coding.

+**Note:** Some of the material in this repository has been generated with the help of AI to enhance the quality and variety of the problems presented.

 ## Usage

 To explore each problem: